Cap0n3/Cap0n3/README.md

 **`Fullstack Web Dev + Musician/Creator`**

-Hi, I'm Alex, a **Python and Javascript fullstack web developer**.
+Hi, I'm Alex, a **fullstack web developer**.
 My atypical career path began in the world of music, where I fully embraced my passion as an active musician, guitar teacher and producer.
 In 2018, after more than two decades in the arts, I began a gradual transition to the technology sector.
 My journey began with several training courses on Linux, Bash, PHP and Javascript before turning to learning Python programming.

 🖥️ My love of IT and insatiable curiosity led me to delve into fullstack development, where I implement solutions for web applications.
 My mastery of Django, Django REST and React JS enables me to implement complete web solutions.